-AUTO PAGE REWRITE: This mode is needed only if multiple bytes within a page or multiple pages of data are modified in a random fashion.
+AUTO PAGE REWRITE: This mode is only needed if multiple bytes within a page or multiple pages of data are modified in a random fashion.
 This mode is a combination of two operations: Main Memory Page to Buffer Transfer and Buffer to Main Memory Page Program with Built-in Erase.
 A page of data is first transferred from the main memory to buffer 1 or buffer 2, and then the same data (from buffer 1 or buffer 2) is programmed back into its original page of main memory.
-To start the rewrite operation, an 8-bit opcode (58H for buffer 1 or 59H for buffer 2) must be followed by the five reserved bits, 10 address bits (PA9-PA0) that specify the page in main memory to be rewritten, and nine additional don't care bits.
-When a low-to-high transition occurs on the $\overline{\text{CS}}$ pin, the part will first transfer data from the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
+To start the rewrite operation, an 8-bit opcode, 58H for buffer 1 or 59H for buffer 2, must be followed by the four reserved bits, 11 address bits (PA10 - PA0) that specify the page in main memory to a buffer and then program the data from the buffer back into same page of main memory.
 The operation is internally self-timed and should take place in a maximum time of t{EP} .
 During this time, the status register will indicate that the part is busy.

-If a sector is programmed or reprogrammed sequentially page-by-page, then the programming algorithm shown in Figure 1 on page 26 is recommended.
-Otherwise, if multiple bytes in a page or several pages are programmed randomly in a sector, then the programming algorithm shown in Figure 2 on page 27 is recommended.
+If a sector is programmed or reprogrammed sequentially page-by-page, then the programming algorithm shown in Figure 1 on page 27 is recommended.
+Otherwise, if multiple bytes in a page or several pages are programmed randomly in a sector, then the programming algorithm shown in Figure 2 on page 28 is recommended.